Unwanted Medicine Dispsoal

 - Medicines that are flushed down a toilet or washed down a drain ultimately end up in our water supply.
 The chemicals used to manufacture today’s medicines often cannot be removed by the wastewater treatment process.
 So, PLEASE DON’T FLUSH MEDICINES!

 - Stockpiles of old, unwanted medicines can become the target of those looking for drugs to abuse.
 Every 25 minutes someone dies from a prescription drug overdose; learn more at Bitterpill.IN.gov.

-- There are now four permanent unwanted medicine drop boxes located around the county:
+- There are now five permanent unwanted medicine drop boxes located around the county:

 - Avon Police Station | 6550 E. US Hwy 36–available during normal business hours (Mon-Friday, 8am-4:30pm)

 - Brownsburg Police Station | 31 N. Green Street–available 24/7

 - Plainfield Police Station | 1075 W. Main Street–available during normal business hours (Mon-Friday, 8:30am-5pm)

 - IU Health West Hospital | 1111 Ronald Regan Pkwy, Avon–available 24/7, near the elevator in the lobby of the Women’s Center.